Dayun123/task-app/README.md

 Users require a `username`, `password`, and `email` while tasks require a `description`.

 A request to create a resource should have the header `Content-Type: application/json` or it will be rejected.

+## Uploading An Avatar

+Users can upload an avatar at the route `POST /user/avatar`.
+The avatar should be an image file, it will be resized to 150/150px and converted to a png on submission.
+It can be accessed from the route `GET /user/:id/avatar`.